Malaga is such a wonderful base for exploring Andalusia.

 There is an old bullring, and large public gardens stretching along the edge of the town offering panoramic views of the whole coastline.
 You will find lots of local shops to browse through and enjoy a walk through the old cobbled white-washed streets.

 By car: 34 mins on the highway

 By train/ bus: the Renfe trains run from Maria Zambrano Station directly to Fuengirola with a few stops along the way.
 The journey takes around 40 mins and costs around 7-8 eur one way.

 There is also a bus route between the cities but it takes a lot longer than taking the direct train.

 #3 – Caminito Del Rey

 For those who prefer more natural pursuits, Caminito del Rey will be certainly a highlight of the holiday.

-It has a bit of dark history – it was once known as the most dangerous walkway in the world.
-Back before the renovation, the pathway fell into disrepair and due to its dangerous condition 5 people lost their lives while climbing it.
+It has a bit of a dark history – it was once known as the most dangerous walkway in the world.
+Back before the renovation, the pathway fell into disrepair, and due to its dangerous condition 5 people lost their lives while climbing it.

 If you fancy conquering your fear of heights, add this to your travel wishlist when visiting Malaga!